-Though she had only one term left before graduating, Windsperger decided to pursue the Center for Reading & Learning Association (CRLA) tutor certification.
+Though she had only one term left before graduating, Windsperger decided to pursue the College Reading & Learning Association (CRLA) tutor certification.
 In order to earn the certification, she had to complete 25 hours of one-on-one tutoring, seven hours of webinars and a tutor excellence course, as well as go through observation and evaluation.
 Though it was hectic, Windsperger was so happy she did it.
 Not only did she earn the CRLA certification, she was also presented with the Rasmussen University Rising Star Award.
 The Rising Star award is presented to a tutor who has surpassed normal expectations in their first or second quarter.
 Anna Phan, learning services coordinator at Rasmussen University, had nominated Windsperger for the award.
 “I had never had anyone who achieved the CRLA in a quarter.
 It is not easy to do that,” says Phan.

 Beyond that amazing feat, Phan was impressed by Windsperger’s work ethic as she worked as a nursing assistant, completed her PTA clinicals and cared for her child.
 “Bailey was always pursuing growth,” says Phan.